Matchstic/iOSOpenDev/README.md

 4. Copy the `.plist` sitting alongside your `dylib` to `/opt/simject` (temporary workaround, needed only the first time)
 5. Compile your tweak again targeting an iOS Simulator

+### Troubleshooting

+For the arm64e ABI to be handled correctly, you MUST use an SDK that has been patched such that ENTITLEMENTS_REQUIRED=NO. Otherwise, building will fail during codesigning.

 ### Authors

 * Follow [@kokoabim](https://twitter.com/kokoabim)